Textualize/textual/docs/guide/screens.md

 --8<-- "docs/images/screens/modes2.excalidraw.svg"
 </div>

-To add modes to your app, define a [`MODES`][textual.app.App.MODES] class variable which should be a dictionary.
-This dictionary maps the name of the mode onto either a screen object, a callable that returns a screen, or the name of an installed screen.
+To add modes to your app, define a [`MODES`][textual.app.App.MODES] class variable in your App class which should be a `dict` that maps the name of the mode on to either a screen object, a callable that returns a screen, or the name of an installed screen.
-However you specify it, this screen is the base screen in an independent stack of screens.
+However you specify it, the values in `MODES` set the base screen for each mode's screen stack.

 You can switch between these screens at any time by calling [`App.switch_mode`][textual.app.App.switch_mode].
-When you switch to a new mode, it becomes the active screen stack and the topmost screen in the new stack becomes visible.
+When you switch to a new mode, the topmost screen in the new stack becomes visible.
 Any calls to [`App.push_screen`][textual.app.App.push_screen] or [`App.pop_screen`][textual.app.App.pop_screen] will affect only the active mode.

 Let's look at an example with modes: